Loans: BC Residents (Part-Time)

 - If you are enrolled in Co-Op, you are considered a full-time student, and are not eligible for part-time funding.

-- Some programs are ineligible for StudentAid BC funding, please see: Ineligible Undergraduate Programs or Ineligible Graduate Programs - to ensure your program is eligible.
+- Some programs are ineligible for StudentAid BC funding, please see: Ineligible Undergraduate Programs to ensure your program is eligible.

 When completing your application